miguelgrinberg/twilio-functions-storage/README.md

 The following are the limitations of this implementation:

 - Item values cannot be longer than 450 bytes.
-- The Twilio Runtime allocate approximately 3KB for environment variable storage.
+- The Twilio Runtime allocates approximately 3KB for environment variable storage.